 - prospect requirements must be clear to you -as a result of asking questions –

-- the prospect must understand your product and its value for him
+- the prospect must understand your product and its value to him

 - prospect must believe and trust you (and have faith your company will deliver)